Skip to main content

 1. Do your homework

-There are more and more ESG-focused mutual funds and ETFs available every year, which can help investors to allocate capital to align with their values efficiently.
+There are a broad range of sustainable mutual funds, ETFs and other investment products available, which can help investors to allocate capital to align with their values efficiently.
 As ever, caveats apply.
 Glossy marketing can make it challenge to understand what approach to sustainability a fund takes.
 Investors should do their due diligence on these funds—look for details in the prospectus and reporting that supports the manager’s stated philosophy and methodology.

 2. Walk before you run

 Sustainable investing can be used as a framework for building and managing an entire investment portfolio.
-But investors may wish to ease into it and add a small slice—a few ESG-focused investments or a fund or two—before endeavoring to restructure an entire portfolio around a specific focus.
-And when reallocating, it’s important to note how adding in an ESG fund can inadvertently tilt your portfolio.
-For example, if an ESG fund eschews certain energy, industrial or cyclical stocks, does that mean it skews more toward a growth fund and away from value in terms of investment styles?
+But investors may wish to ease into it and add a small slice—a few sustainability-focused investments or a fund or two—before endeavoring to restructure an entire portfolio around a specific focus.
+And when reallocating, it’s important to note how adding in a specific fund can inadvertently tilt your portfolio.
+For example, if a fund eschews certain energy, industrial or cyclical stocks, does that mean it skews more toward a growth fund and away from value in terms of investment styles?
 Be aware of how these decisions might impact your entire portfolio’s diversification features.

 3. Don’t go it alone